Cosmian/mse-cli/documentation/docs/getting_started.md

 !!! info "Production deployment"

-    The previous fully secured deployment method without any unsecured arguments must be your preferred way to deploy your application for production
+    The previous fully secured deployment method without any insecure arguments is the preferred way to deploy your application in production

 ## Going further